golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/accessing-internet.md

 ## Basic outbound access

 In this example we will download a file from `ipfs.io`.
-This is one of the domain included in the whitelist.
+This is one of the domains included in the whitelist.

 ### Manifest creation